bourgesl/marlin-renderer/README.md

-marlin-renderer
+Marlin-renderer
 ===============

-Marlin is a Java2D RenderingEngine optimized for performance (multi-threading) based on openjdk's pisces implementation
+Marlin is an open source (GPL2+CP) Java2D RenderingEngine optimized for performance (improved memory usage (less GC) and footprint, better multi-threading) based on openjdk's pisces implementation.

-license
+License
 =======

+As marlin is a fork from OpenJDK 8 pisces, its license is the OpenJDK's license = GPL2+CP:

 GNU General Public License, version 2, with the Classpath Exception